CalNicklin/frontend-tech-test/journal.md

 I'm using the Hono router to implement the routes.
 I'm using the zod-openapi package to generate the type safety in route handlers - i'm not actually implementing the OpenAPI spec here (even though its generated), because of timing, but I like the API provided by the package and of course in production I'd be publishing  the OpenAPI spec too.

+Have got basic tests working for the credit report route, but I now need to implement the actual SDui service and retrunng that schema.